me-luc/shortly/README.md

 ### Request Header

-- `token` (string, required): The token that identifies the user and is provided while signing in/up.
+- `Authorization` (string, required): A bearer token obtained from a successful login request.

 ### Response